Mitgliederverwaltung am Laptop

 Get started now

-How to properly implement data protection in your club
+How to properly implement data protection in the club

 What does a club have to pay attention to when it comes to data protection?
 Which content is important?
 What happens in case of disregard?
 We have prepared these and other questions for you, including a download sample & checklist on data protection for clubs in Austria, Germany and Switzerland.